ZilantRobotics/sim_worker/README.md

 # Simulator Worker

+## Purpose
 This is a worker backend application for HITL simulator project.

-It accepts commands (opcodes) either through WSS, which is an intended way to communicate with the worker or through CLI, this mode can be used for local testing.
+Worker accepts commands (aka opcodes) through WSS or CLI, and executes them on the local environment - usually, that will be a HITL simulator with PX4 autopilot attached to it, and a 3D simulator.

+It supports starting, stopping, configuring the autopilot and launching user missions.
+The intended usage is to work with the [server](https://github.com/ZilantRobotics/sim_server) and provide users with a convenient web-based GUI to test their code against the real hardware.
+CLI mode is supported for power users and quick tests.
 ## Setup
 * Clone this repo `git clone https://github.com/Jlo6CTEP/sim_runner --recursive`
 * Clone HITL sim repo `git clone https://github.com/RaccoonlabDev/innopolis_vtol_dynamics.git --recursive`